tud-if-ff/FlowCurveExtender/README.md

 To use the software you need to have your DIC information stored in an hdf5 data, for more information see here.
 A conversion tool is provided for xml export of GOM Aramis Data.
-For an Aramis script to export data in xml, see the script folder of this repositery.
+For an Aramis script to export data in xml, see the script folder of this repository.
 Further documentation is available here.

 # License